General terms and conditions of trade.

 3.1 The price for the goods and/or services shall be the Company’s current price at the date of engagement.

 3.2 Time for payment shall be at the time of booking the site visit.
-This may be concluded via electronic transaction via the website, or via providing the consultant on the 0800 number their banking details which will be entered into the system at the time of booking.
-At no time will any bank details be written down by a representative of the company.
+This may be concluded via electronic transaction via the website, or via providing the consultant on the 0800 number their credit card details which will be entered into the system (Stripe) at the time of booking.
+At no time will any credit card details be written down by a representative of the company.
+Alternatively payment may be made by the customer via direct credit using the details provided on the invoice.

 3.3 Goods and services tax and any other taxes and duties which may be applicable will be charged by the Company on the cost of the goods and/or services supplied or to be supplied by the Company at the rates prescribed by statute and it is accepted by the Client as an addition to the cost of the goods and/or services unless otherwise specified.